mitchasdf/Buynants/README.md

 The tools provided are as follows:

-A basic 10-minute long 1-second chart that can't be magnified.
+A basic 10-minute long 1-second chart that can't be magnified or panned.
 Notches placed horizontally for each minute.
 Notches placed vertically for each 1% in price difference (this adjusts over time as the price moves).

 An orderbook and sales history comparison visualisation